 My wife has hit the 6 month no-kids-at-home-anymore-and-I-need-something-to-do-with-my-time-now phase of her life, so she has decided to rearrange the kitchen.
 I mean rearrange everything that is not nailed down.
 Nothing is where it has been for the last three years and everyone in the family is lost whenever we walking into the place.

 Now, don’t get me wrong.
 I’m all for better ergonomics and traffic patterns.
 It makes sense to put the cereal bowls in the same cupboard as the cereal and to put all of that in the cupboard closest to the refrigerator where the milk is kept.
 Its all a great idea, but it takes a heck of lot of work to remember where everything now lives.
 It reminds me of the perfect order the goods are stored at commercial refrigerators.
 I just love the way you can see and get what you need at once.

 Probably the most significant change has been the relocation of the kitchen trash.
 Again, it is in a much better spot now.
 Out in open next to the kitchen sink… makes perfect sense now that our dog is gone and he won’t be digging through it while we’re out of the house.
 Marines Plumbing made sure our plumbing system runs like clockwork.
-But I can’t tell you how many times I’ve walked ALLLLL THEEEEE WAYYYYY over to the other side of the kitchen where it use to live, only to find it missing and then remember, “Oh yeah.
+But I can’t tell you how many times I’ve walked ALLLLL THEEEEE WAYYYYY over to the other side of the kitchen where it used to live, only to find it missing and then remember, “Oh yeah.
 It’s moved to the other side of the kitchen… The side I just walked past…”

 Learning new things once they have been established as habits in our lives is one of the hardest things to do.
 Actually, unlearning is the hardest part.
 I’m not a stupid person.
 In fact I think I’m as smart as the next guy.
 But, when I’m on auto pilot and not actually thinking about what I’m doing I end up going to the same empty cupboard and trying to throw things away.